nithishreddy27/AdRankIQ/README.md

 - Held-out test sets
 - Online A/B testing for real-world confirmation

-## 🤝 Contributing

-1. Fork the repo
-2. Create a branch (`git checkout -b feature/your-idea`)
-3. Commit your work (`git commit -m 'Add your idea'`)
-4. Push the branch (`git push origin feature/your-idea`)
-5. Open a Pull Request

-## 📄 License

-Released under the MIT License — see the [LICENSE](LICENSE) file.

-## 🙏 Acknowledgments

-- Built following modern, production-minded ML practices
-- Tailored to advertising and e-commerce ranking problems
-- Structured with scalability and deployment in mind

-## 📞 Support

-Questions or ideas?
-Please open an issue in the repository.

 ---

 **AdRankIQ — helping ad platforms, marketplaces, and recommendation systems lift engagement and revenue with machine learning.**